 The LCTCS has established a schedule outlining mandatory, general, and auxiliary operations fees along with license and certification costs.
 Additionally, each college is given limited flexibility in assigning other fees.
-These costs are published its tuition schedule on NLTCC's website (www.nltcc.edu ).
+These costs are published its tuition schedule on NLTCC's website (www.nltcc.edu).
 The tuition schedule gives a cost breakdown per semester credit hour.
 During the LTC Fall and Spring semesters, a student's tuition is capped at 12 semester credit hours; any additional hours in excess of the 12 semester credit hours up to 15 semester credit hours will have no additional charges.
 Hours in excess of 15 semester credit hours will be billed according to the tuition schedule.
 The maximum number of credit hours a student can take without special permission during the Fall or Spring semester is 21 credit hours.
-The maximum number of credit hours.
+The maximum number of credit hours a student can take in one summer session without special permission is 12 credit hours.
 See the tuition schedule.